Luis Arraez Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 4.93 team ERA ranks 26th among all MLB pitching staffs.
+- The Rockies have a 4.91 team ERA that ranks 26th among all league pitching staffs.

-- Rockies pitchers combine to allow 58 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Rockies pitchers combine to rank 21st in baseball in home runs allowed (60 total, 1.2 per game).

-- Gomber (3-4) gets the starting nod for the Rockies in his 10th start of the season.
-He's put together a 6.70 ERA in 44 1/3 innings pitched, with 29 strikeouts.
+- Kauffmann (0-1) takes the mound for the Rockies to make his second start this season.

-- His most recent appearance was on Wednesday against the Cincinnati Reds, when the left-hander threw 4 1/3 innings, surrendering five earned runs while giving up eight hits.
+- In his last appearance on Saturday, the right-hander threw 4 1/3 innings against the Texas Rangers, allowing four earned runs while surrendering seven hits.

-- In nine games this season, the 29-year-old has amassed a 6.70 ERA and 5.9 strikeouts per nine innings, while giving up a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.